jrvansuita/GaussianBlur/README.md

 This is an [**Android**](https://developer.android.com) project.
 Easy and simple library to apply gaussian blur filter on images.
-The library lets you apply a fast gaussian blur filter on any images very fast because the image will be scaled down before apply the filter.
+The library lets you apply a gaussian blur filter on any images very fast because the image will be scaled down before apply the filter.
 Doing it asynchronous or not.

 </br>